ibm-cloud-docs/vpc/file_storage_vpc_about.md

 {{site.data.keyword.cloud}} File Storage for {{site.data.keyword.vpc_full}} (VPC) is a zonal file storage offering that provides NFS-based file storage services.
 You create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances within the same zone across multiple VPCs.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, and Tokyo regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, London, Sydney, Sao Paulo, Tokyo, and Toronto regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Overview